birkin/channels_exploration_project/README.md

 Flow...

 - √ start at urls_app.py to call a view
+- create the model that the modelform, will use
+    - had to `$ python ./manage.py migrate --run-syncdb`
+- create the modelform
 - have the view display a form
 - get the form to save
 - get the invite to send via channels